Melanie Lynskey: 2021–present: Yellowjackets and awards success

 On HBO's The Last of Us, an adaptation of the action-adventure video game, Lynskey appeared in the guest role of Kathleen Coghlan, a ruthless war criminal.
 The character was created specially for the series by executive producer Craig Mazin, who wanted to work with Lynskey.
 The show premiered in January 2023, with Stephen Kelly of BBC Culture stating that Lynskey's "chillingly violent" performance was "superb"; while Daniel Fienberg felt she was "thoroughly effective" in his review for The Hollywood Reporter, and Ben Travers of IndieWire wrote that one piece of dialogue in particular—"kids die, they die all the time"—stood out for him as "an all-time cold-blooded bad guy quote, delivered with exhausted gravity by the great Melanie Lynskey".
 The performance earned her a nomination for that year's Emmy Award for Outstanding Guest Actress in a Drama Series.

 In the Peacock historical drama series The Tattooist of Auschwitz, Lynskey portrayed New Zealand social worker Heather Morris, a fledgling novelist who befriends an elderly Holocaust survivor—played by Harvey Keitel—and pitches him her idea for a book about his time spent imprisoned at a concentration camp.
 The show was released in May 2024, with The Daily Beasts Nick Schager pointing out Lynskey's chemistry with Keitel but criticising the quality of the wig she had to wear in an effort to resemble the real Morris.
 Other reviewers believed her work to be "understated [and] endlessly empathetic", as well as "measured, nuanced, textured, and altogether beautiful".
 Owing to the nature of the material, Lynskey described the filming experience as "heavy", but said she felt it was "important to tell as many stories as we can from this period in history".
+Later that year, she appeared as the fatigued mother of a precocious young playwright in the coming-of-age independent comedy Griffin in Summer, with Paste describing her as "excellent" and Jason Adams of Pajiba writing, "[She lands] every little punchline and exasperated look [...]
+She's always a magic trick."

+In the 2025 film Pike River, a New Zealand drama based on the Pike River Mine disaster of 2010, Lynskey starred as Anna Osborne, the spouse of one of the miners who lost their lives—along with 27 other workers—during an underground explosion.
+In her review for The Spinoff, Alex Casey described Lynskey as "bolshy and brusque", adding, "[she] and Malcolm give career-best performances that feel as lived in as their pilled waterfall cardigans, scuffed slouchy boots and chequered wool blankets.
+These are two nurturing yet gnarly women, who are just as likely to give a foot rub to the elderly as they are to tell a CEO to fuck off."
+While promoting the film, Lynskey expressed her hope that the real Osbourne—with whom she developed a close bond during production—and the rest of the families involved with the tragedy would be successful in their ongoing fight for corporate accountability.